dhoneck/team-profile-generator/README.md

 6. [Questions](#questions)

 ## Installation
-You must install Node.JS (I used version 16.19.0) on your computer and enter 'npm i' with command line to install the required module.
+You must install Node.JS (I used version 16.19.0) on your computer and enter `npm i` with command line to install the required module.

 ## Usage
-Run 'node <path/to/index.js>' with command line, fill in prompts, and see the generated HTML page with the team member information on it.
-A directory called `dist` will be created and the file `team.html` will be added to it.
+Run `node <path/to/index.js>` with command line, fill in prompts, and see the generated HTML page with the team member information on it.
+There is a directory called `dist` for storing the HTML files.
+After running the program, a file named `team.html` will be added to it.
 If the filename already exists, a new file such as `team1.html` or `team2.html` will be created automatically.

 ## License
 This project is covered by the following license: [MIT License](https://opensource.org/licenses/MIT)